 Methods of System Engineering

-Bachelor's programme in Engineering and Management (First Level)
+Bachelor's degree programme Engineering and Management (first cycle)

 Objectives and competences

 The aim of the course is to introduce the concept of thinking in the design or re-engineering of systems, based on the broad consensus, a number of solutions and continuous analysis and improvement of the process.

 Students of the Methods of systems engineering acquire the following competences:

 • understanding the methods of systems engineering in the system design in terms of comprehensive solutions,

 • knowledge of the process dynamic analysis and development , in conjunction with the methods of system engineering,

 • efficient finding of errors and defects in processes and proposing of justified solutions,